 I was really surprised at how well it turned out since I haven’t baked many layer cakes in the past.
 Most of my prior cakes have been fairly straightforward, and I was less concerned about the appearance and more interested in the taste itself.
 These days, I’m trying to improve on how they look in addition to how they taste.

-The original creator, Elissa, blogs at a site called 17 and Baking.
-Although Elissa created the cake design, I opted to use a recipe from a site called Secret Life of a Chef’s Wife.
-My family and I really loved the flavor of this cake – I’m craving a slice right now!!
-Definitely a keeper!!
+The original creator, Elissa, used to blog at a site called 17 and Baking.
+Although Elissa created the cake design, I opted to use a recipe from a site called Secret Life of a Chef’s Wife (which I don’t think is active any longer).
+Since then, many many people have recreated this cake in a number of iterations.

-To create the final cake, stack the remaining white layer on your cake board or cake dish and top with a generous amount of frosting.
-Stack the remaining red layer on top and spread a generous amount frosting on top.
-Top this with the top half of the cake, assembled in the previous step.
+Stack the remaining white layer on your cake board/dish and top with a generous amount of frosting.
+Then add the red layer on the white layer and top with icing.

 Finish by frosting the entire cake.